wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

     *   (f) providing for the registration, by officers in the service of the New Zealand Government,---

-        *   (i) of the births and deaths of persons of any class or description born or dying in any Commonwealth country, or in a protected state, or in any foreign country:
+        *   (i) of the births and deaths of persons of any class or description born or dying in any Commonwealth country, or in a protected State, or in any foreign country:

-        *   (ii) of citizenship by descent of persons born in any Commonwealth country, or in a protected state, or in any foreign country:
+        *   (ii) of citizenship by descent of persons born in any Commonwealth country, or in a protected State, or in any foreign country: